News briefs: Costa Rica news highlights to start your Wednesday

 Happy Wednesday from The Tico Times!

-We hope you’re reading this while drinking a delicious Costa Rican coffee and eating a traditional gallo pinto.
-Here’s the Costa Rica (and regional) news you should know as a new week begins.
+We hope you’re staying safe (and dry) this morning.
+Here’s the local news you should know today.

-The Central Bank on Tuesday sold nearly $42 million to the MONEX international market in order to stabilize the exchange rate, according to La Nación.
-It represents the highest daily figure so far this year.
-Over the last six months, the price of the dollar has increased by nearly 40 colones.
+We’re tracking Hurricane Eta, which continues to move slowly over Nicaragua with maximum sustained winds of 105 mph (Category 2) as of late Tuesday night.
+Eta is still causing life-threatening storm surge, wind and flooding conditions in Nicaragua.
+Central America is expected to experience heavy rainfall until Friday, and Eta could affect Florida by this weekend.
+Visit the National Hurricane Center for more information.

-During a presentation before the United Nations Economic Commission for Latin America and the Caribbean, President Carlos Alvarado said the region “cannot tolerate another lost decade.”
-In order to confront inequality and the economic crisis, Alvarado highlighted Costa Rica’s efforts in renewable energy, healthcare and tourism, among others.
-Read more via the Costa Rican Presidency.
+Costa Rica continues to be affected by heavy rainfall associated with Hurricane Eta.
+The National Emergency Commission (CNE) says 79 communities across Costa Rica have reported flooding due to the indirect effects of the storm, and some households have been evacuated.
+The North Pacific (Guanacaste) has experienced the heaviest rains.
+Dial 9-1-1 in an emergency.
+Read more here.

 We’ll have more news throughout the day, so keep checking The Tico Times home page for more.